Header Image

 Question 7: Why was Delta Golf cut up?

-Question 9: Who is doing the restoration work?
+Question 9: Who carried out the restoration work?

-Question 10: Did Delta Golf ever go into commercial service with British Airways?
+Question 10: Did Delta Golf ever go into commercial airline service?

-Question 12: Will Delta Golf be open to visitors?
+Question 12: When did Delta Golf first open to visitors?

-Question 14: Will Delta Golf have engines fitted?
+Question 14: Why does Delta Golf not have engines fitted?

 Question 15: Will it be possible for the droop nose to be moved up and down?